Chairperson of the Board of Trustees, The Kitasato Institute

 Based firmly on the foundation of high esteem garnered by each nationally certified domain and the 14 career fields offered by our four participating schools of medical science and two vocational schools, the Institute aims to cultivate medical professionals, which in turn should promote safer and highly-effective medical care.
 As one component of this, the Institute offers an “Interprofessional Health Care Program” that has as its objective a mutual understanding of the occupational skills within the diverse range of medical specialties possessed by medical care teams, as well as the ability to work in a functionally collaborative manner.

 3. Clinical Education and Research through Inter-hospital Collaboration

-The Institute has major medical institutions comprising four participating schools of medical science, two vocational schools and four affiliated hospitals with a total capacity of over 2,000 beds.
-We take full advantage of our facilities at the four hospitals, and develop undergraduate and postgraduate educational opportunities, occupational education for medical specialists, and research associated directly with clinical practice that firmly maintains the character and specialization of each of the schools.
+The Institute has major medical institutions comprising four participating schools of medical science, two vocational schools and three affiliated hospitals with a total capacity of over 1,800 beds.
+We take full advantage of our facilities at the three hospitals, and develop undergraduate and postgraduate educational opportunities, occupational education for medical specialists, and research associated directly with clinical practice that firmly maintains the character and specialization of each of the schools.

 4. Medical Treatment that Incorporates Western and Oriental Medicine

 The leading three hospitals with the Institute’s framework offer state-of-the-art medical care.
 In addition, our Oriental Medicine Research Center—an Oriental medicine pioneer in Japan—has been designated as a WHO Collaborating Center for Traditional Medicine.
 This unique combination offers an excellent opportunity to practice cutting-edge medicine founded in science, combined with Kampo (TJM; Traditional Japanese Medicine), as well as acupuncture, moxibustion, and other therapies that have been corroborated by empirical investigation.

 5. Research and Education in Agromedicine